eth-sri/eth-sri.github.io/_blogposts/synthid.md

 usemathjax: true
 draft: true
 tldr: >
     Google DeepMind's SynthID-Text is the first large-scale LLM watermark deployment.
-In our evaluation we find that (1) the presence of SynthID-Text can be easily detected using black-box queries; (2) it is more resistant to spoofing than SOTA schemes; (3) attempts to spoof it leave discoverable clues; and (4) it is easier to scrub than SOTA schemes even for naive adversaries.
+In our evaluation we find that (1) the presence of SynthID-Text can be easily detected using black-box queries; (2) it is more resistant to spoofing than other SOTA schemes; (3) attempts to spoof it leave discoverable clues; and (4) it is easier to scrub than other SOTA schemes even for naive adversaries.
     Leveraging our recent work, we provide ablations and insights into individual components of SynthID-Text from an adversarial perspective, and identify a range of research questions that could be studied in the future.
 excerpt: >
     We apply the techniques from our recent work to investigate how SynthID-Text, the first large-scale deployment of an LLM watermarking scheme, fares in several adversarial scenarios.
 We discuss a range of findings, provide novel insights into the properties of this scheme, and outline interesting future research directions.